architecture

 -

-Facilitates systematic requirements analysis and constraint identification.
+Facilitates systematic requirements analysis to identify core constraints and project scope.

 -